-The local Board evaluates providers and proposed training programs for initial eligibility, based on (at a minimum) criteria of proven effectiveness, local employer/industry demand, accreditation, and customer accessibility.
-All applications submitted to Area 14 will be reviewed and evaluated by WIOA Administrative Staff.
-The evaluation will include an evaluation of program content, verification of performance information and outcomes, costs, etc. The comparison of local services and a cost analysis will be conducted to include evaluation of state performance against local measures will also be conducted.
+The local Boards evaluate providers and proposed training programs for initial eligibility, based on (at a minimum) criteria of proven effectiveness, local employer/industry demand, accreditation, and customer accessibility.
+The evaluation includes an evaluation of program content, verification of performance information and outcomes, costs, etc. The comparison of local services and a cost analysis will be conducted to include evaluation of state performance against local measures will also be conducted.
 Where adequate information is not provided, letters will be forwarded to providers for additional information or documentation.
 Applications may be reviewed upon submission of additional information.